 - Watermelon Radishes: I love watermelon radishes for their vibrant color as well as their mild flavor.

 - Kalamata Olives: Kalamata olives are saltier and more flavorful than other olives.

 - Parsley: Parsely brings a beautiful freshness to the salad.

 Because the vegan Nicoise salad varies from the original version, I combine both raw and cooked vegetables in my salad recipe.

 First, I'm all about saving time.
-So, if I can use one pan for two different tasks, I'm committed.
+So, I use one pan for two different tasks.
 For instance, it takes 10 minutes to boil baby red potatoes and 5 minutes to blanch green beans.

 As soon as the potatoes and green beans cool, it's time to create the vegan Nicoise salad!